DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/ukraine.md

 * [UK visa support for Ukrainian nationals](https://www.gov.uk/guidance/support-for-family-members-of-british-nationals-in-ukraine-and-ukrainian-nationals-in-ukraine-and-the-uk)
 * [Apply to stay in the UK under the Ukraine Extension Scheme](https://www.gov.uk/guidance/apply-to-stay-in-the-uk-under-the-ukraine-extension-scheme)

 If you are already in the UK under a [different type of visa](https://www.gov.uk/guidance/ukrainian-nationals-in-the-uk-visa-support) (for example, a visitor or seasonal worker visa) you can apply to the [Ukraine Extension Scheme](https://www.gov.uk/guidance/apply-to-stay-in-the-uk-under-the-ukraine-extension-scheme).
-Depending on your personal circumstances, you could also apply for a [Skilled worker visa](https://www.gov.uk/government/publications/teach-in-england-if-you-qualified-outside-the-uk/teach-in-england-if-you-qualified-outside-the-uk#visas-and-immigration) (to work as a teacher) or [Student visa](https://www.gov.uk/government/publications/train-to-teach-in-england-non-uk-applicants/train-to-teach-in-england-if-youre-a-non-uk-citizen#visa) (to train as a teacher).
+Depending on your personal circumstances, you could also apply for a [skilled worker visa](https://www.gov.uk/government/publications/teach-in-england-if-you-qualified-outside-the-uk/teach-in-england-if-you-qualified-outside-the-uk#visas-and-immigration) (to work as a teacher) or [student visa](https://www.gov.uk/government/publications/train-to-teach-in-england-non-uk-applicants/train-to-teach-in-england-if-youre-a-non-uk-citizen#visa) (to train as a teacher).

-You will need to meet the eligibility requirements for these types of visas and you should be aware that time spent in the UK under the Ukraine Extension Scheme and the Student visa does not count towards an application for permanent settlement.
-Time spent in the UK under the Skilled worker visa does count towards such an application.
+You will need to meet the eligibility requirements for these types of visas and you should be aware that time spent in the UK under the Ukraine Extension Scheme and the student visa does not count towards an application for permanent settlement.
+Time spent in the UK under the skilled worker visa does count towards such an application.

 ### Useful documentation for teachers and trainee teachers